An organization is a Key.

 - Bags – including mattress and trash bags

-- Cleaning supplies – you want to leave a tidy place on leaving and to clean at the new one before placing heavier items
+- Cleaning supplies – you want to leave a tidy place to leave and clean at the new one before placing heavier items.

 - Cash for tipping

 Clearly label each box for easy identification on arrival at your new place.
-Most movers have a system where they number boxes from specific rooms so that they will be placed in the correct areas within your new home.
+Most movers have a system where they number boxes from specific rooms to be placed in your new home’s correct areas.

 Getting Rid of Unwanted Items

 Moving day will be hectic!
 You will have to supervise the removal from one place.
 Once all is secured and counted, you will all have to move on to your new home.
-According to your agreement, the Packers will unpack all the items; tally them up to coincide with the initial count and place heavy objects in place (if that was in the agreement).
-Now is the time to hand over the well-deserved tip to the movers, the best practice is to give it to the person in charge.
+According to your agreement, the Packers will unpack all the items, tally them up to coincide with the initial count, and place heavy objects in place (if that was in agreement).
+Now is the time to hand over the well-deserved tip to the movers; the best practice is to give it to the person in charge.

 If you want a smooth relocation for your upcoming move within New York City, use Expo Movers.
 No job is too small or big for us, nor too soon or too far away to plan.
 We will move you everywhere in the city, even in the more congested areas of Manhattan and Long Island.